 Sucking Out Dents

-One of the easiest ways to do it is to use a suction device on your car dent, which can be done with the common plunger.
+One of the easiest ways to do it is to use a suction device on your car dent, which you can do with the common plunger.
 Apply it over the dent and depress it in a slow slowly but steadily.
-Once all the air is out, a tight seal will be formed between the plunger and the car panel and you will be able to pull the dent out.
+Once all the air is out, you will form a tight seal between the plunger and the car panel, and you will be able to pull the dent out.

 Tapping out Dents

-For dents that are on large surfaces such as the roof or hood, you can wrap a wooden block in an old towel and place it on the side opposite the dent.
-Tap on the block with a rubber mallet and slowly work the dent off your car.
+For dents on large surfaces such as the roof or hood, you can wrap a wooden block in an old towel and place it on the side opposite the dent.
+Tap on the block with a rubber mallet and slowly work the dent of your car.